 What are the Medicaid application guidelines for spending down?
 To put it simply, the beneficiary must afford remedial and medical services to the standard income amount in Montana.
 The “spend-down” amount is then funded by Medicaid.
 Monthly medical bills must be investigated ahead of approval.

-How the Medicaid Expansion has affected the economy in Montana
+Learn How the Medicaid Expansion has Affected the Economy in Montana

 Coverage can be obtained three months prior to applying for Medicaid in some cases.
 Generally, coverage will be effective on the first day of the month in which the beneficiary applied.
 When Medicaid eligibility requirements in Montana are no longer met, coverage will stop.
 To ensure unnecessary payments are not made by the healthcare recipient, Medicaid will first check the Evidence of Coverage.